-2.5 FACTORY FINISHING
+2.7 FACTORY FINISHING

-- A. General: Comply with referenced quality standard for factory finishing.
-Complete fabrication, including fitting doors for openings and machining for hardware that is not surface applied, before finishing. - 1.
-Finish faces, all four edges, edges of cutouts, and mortises.
-Stains and fillers may be omitted on top and bottom edges, edges of cutouts, and mortises. - B. Factory finish doors that are indicated to receive transparent finish. - C. Transparent Finish: - 1.
-Grade: Custom. - 2.
-Finish: AWI's, AWMAC's, and WI's "Architectural Woodwork Standards" System 11, catalyzed polyurethane. - 3.
-Staining: As selected by Owner/Architect from manufacturer's full range.
+- A. Comply with referenced quality standard for factory finishing. - 1.
+Complete fabrication, including fitting doors for openings and machining for hardware that is not surface applied, before finishing. - 2.
+Finish faces, all four edges, edges of cutouts, and mortises. - 3.
+Stains and fillers may be omitted on top and bottom edges, edges of cutouts, and mortises. - B. Factory finish doors where indicated in schedules or on Drawings as factory finished. - C. Transparent Finish: